berlincount/jsonstruct/README.md

 ## Example Apps

 [src/jsonapi/example.go](https://github.com/berlincount/go-jsonstruct/blob/master/src/jsonapi/example.go)

 [src/database/example.go](https://github.com/berlincount/go-jsonstruct/blob/master/src/database/example.go)

-These runnable files show using jsonstruct alone as well as in conjunction with a database.
+These runnable files show using jsonstruct with JSON API as well as in conjunction with a database using SQLx.

 You can use [GB](https://getgb.io/) to build example binaries.